Oneflow-Inc/oneflow-documentation/en/docs/basics/03_dataset_dataloader.md

 The behavior of OneFlow's `Dataset` and `DataLoader` is the same as [PyTorch](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html).
 Both `Dataset` and `DataLoader` are for designed for making dataset management decoupling with model training.

-[oneflow.utils.vision.datasets](https://oneflow.readthedocs.io/en/master/utils.html#module-oneflow.utils.vision.datasets) provides us a number of classes that can automatically download and load common datasets (such as fashionmnist).
+[oneflow.utils.vision.datasets](https://oneflow.readthedocs.io/en/master/utils.html#module-oneflow.utils.vision.datasets) provides us a number of classes that can automatically download and load prevailing datasets (such as fashionmnist).

 `DataLoader` wraps data into an iterator, for easy iterating and access to samples during training.